What does it mean for a software application to be good? Here’s my ranked ordered list of “good software” attributes:

 The Solution and Design are the most visible and obvious parts of “good software”, and when the chips are down, they can make up for tons of issues to a shocking degree.
 Users will put up with a hell of a lot of ugly, stale, slow, and buggy software if it does something they vitally need (see caveat in next section).

-As much as we’d like to take credit for those first two attributes, often the credit really lies with the designers and product managers exercising experience and judgment while working tirelessly to observe customer behavior and collect feedback; which they then communicate to us.
+As much as we’d like to take credit for these first two attributes, often the credit really lies with the designers and product managers exercising experience and judgment while working tirelessly to observe customer behavior and collect feedback; which they then communicate to us.
 Engineers are usually downstream of the Solution and Design process.

 Does that mean we ignore Solution and Design as an external concern?